Family Therapy for Parent-Child Contact Problems

 Family Therapy for Parent-Child Contact Problems requires a Clinical Intake Consultation (CIC) before service begins to ensure a good fit.
 The cost of a CIC is $225 per hour and usually takes about five to ten hours with time spent with each family member.
 A retainer will be required for the CIC and will need to be provided prior to the start of service.
 If after the consultation, NavOn services are not going to meet the needs or expectations of the family then recommendations will be made to help the family move forward or we will suggest alternative services in the community.
 If the CIC leads to Family Therapy at NavOn, then a new retainer will be requested and will need to be provided prior to the start of Family Therapy.

-NavOn accepts payment by e-transfer, credit card (5% surcharge applies for values over $1500.00 per case), or cheque.
+NavOn accepts payment by e-transfer, cheque, or credit card (2.4% surcharge applies for credit card payments).
 A monthly accounting of the status of the retainer will be provided.

 Mental health providers are not paid by the Ontario Health Insurance Program (OHIP).
 However, because we are psychologists, psychotherapists, and social workers, the costs for these services can sometimes be offset.